 The "Pictures, photos and objects" zone contains:

-Among these are digitised items from the National Library of Australia, who holds one of the largest collections of Australian pictorial history.
+Among these are digitised items from the National Library of Australia, which holds one of the largest collections of Australian pictorial history.

 The viewer allows you to manipulate the image to make viewing easier.
 You can: zoom in and out of the image, rotate the image 360 degrees and expand the image to full screen.